rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 Please follow according to the app platform your app is being implemented in:

 ##### Android

-If your app is native Android app, based on [this community resource](https://stackoverflow.com/a/32714613), You need to override `shouldOverrideUrlLoading` functions of your WebView object as follows.
+If your app is native Android app, You need to override `shouldOverrideUrlLoading` functions of your WebView object as follows.

 ```java
 @SuppressWarnings("deprecation")